code11/engine/docs/docs/quick-start-tutorial/updating-state-from-components.md

 + }
 ```

-While we are at it, let's also update the type for `TodoItem` to support
+Also update the type for `TodoItem` to support TodoMode.
-TodoMode.
 In `src/types.tsx`:

 ```diff
 export interface TodoItem {